A/N: Warning for light horror elements in this chapter.

 “It may as well be here and you know it.”

 She was right.
 Alfheim was well known for its rigidity – don’t smile, don’t fidget, never say what you mean or let anyone see how you feel.
-Leandros made the mistake of traveling frequently in his youth and lost much of the restraint that made the people of Alfheim who they were.
+Leandros was notoriously terrible at all of these things; he’d made the mistake of traveling frequently in his youth and lost much of Alfheim’s prized restraint.

 As if Leandros needed more reason to be viewed as an outsider.